AdamHarries/clearairturbulence.co.uk/writing/advent-of-code-2020-in-idris.md

 To start with, I chose to use these specific libraries as I was confident of their quality and that they would play nice with Idris 2.
 My basis for this was that **they are what the Idris 2 compiler uses**, so they should *definitely* work with the newer version of the language[^selfhosting], unlike the other existing third-party parser combinator libraries available which are mostly written in Idris 1 and thus not guaranteed to work with Idris 2.

 Using the libraries, however, was incredibly painful.
-Like most other Idris 2 libraries they are under documented (and documentation is only viewable through the source code), and I found working out what parts I needed, and in what order, to be a difficult endeavour.
+Like most other Idris 2 libraries they are under documented (and documentation is only viewable in the source code, or repl as I later discovered), and I found working out what parts I needed, and in what order, to be a difficult endeavour.
 I did, however, quickly find [this brilliant tutorial](http://docs.idris-lang.org/en/latest/parserLibrary/) on using the library which was enough to get me to a working lexer.
 For the parser[^directparsing], however, the tutorial quickly diverged from what I was looking to implement, and I ended up looking through the source code of the Idris compiler to work out how to use the parsing library.
 My lexer/parser combination ended up being far more verbose than I was hoping for, but once I managed to conquer it I was much happier using the libraries for Day 3 as well.

 Outside of the direct in-language use of the libraries, I also found it quite difficult to tell the Idris compiler that I actually *wanted* to use the libraries.
 I eventually discerned that there are two ways to do this: